Find Cheap Auto Insurance Quotes in Your Area

 The more you drive, the more likely you are to get into an accident.
 A significant portion of your car insurance premium is based on the number of miles you drive in a year, as well as the reason for that travel.
 Insurers see daily commuting as a bigger risk factor than leisure driving because it typically occurs more frequently and during periods of heavier traffic.

 If you've recently retired and no longer have a daily commute, contact your auto insurance agent and ask them if you qualify for a low-mileage discount.
-When it comes time to renew your policy, make sure your insurance company is basing your rates on your current driving expectations, not the information you gave them when you were still working.
+When it comes time to renew your policy, make sure your insurance company bases your rates on your current driving expectations, not the information you gave them when you were still working.

 3. Take a defensive driving course